Weddings provide florists an ideal opportunity to showcase their creativity and talent for crafting beautiful arrangements and displays.

 Inventory damage: Severe weather, equipment malfunction, or extreme temperatures could damage your flowers and plants.

-Wedding delays change availability: A wedding may be delayed and now you can't get the flowers and plants as originally planned.
+Wedding delays affect availability: A wedding may be delayed and now you can't get the flowers and plants as originally planned.

-Communicate these possible roadblocks with your customers as they happen, or as soon as possible, so they are clear on the source of the problem.
+Communicate these possible roadblocks with your customers as they happen, or as soon as possible, so they’re clear on the source of the problem.
 Identify wholesale floral suppliers that could be your supply backup and discuss alternatives with your customers just in case you can’t fulfill their original requests.

 These situations might not be top of mind, but even if just one person has a medical issue due to the flowers and plants or chemicals you use at a wedding, it could lead to a loss for your business.